haoyunfeix/benchmarking/README.md

 For ONNX.js, we used the model assets found here: https://github.com/onnx/models/tree/master/resnet50

-For TensorFlow.js, we used the model assets found here:
+For TensorFlow.js, we used https://storage.googleapis.com/tfjs-models/savedmodel/resnet_50_v2/tensorflowjs_model.pb

+We converted this model from TF Hub: https://tfhub.dev/google/imagenet/resnet_v2_50/classification/1